Simulations

 Knowing about a bias doesn't protect you from it.
 You will optimize for the wrong variable.
 You will discount the slow-moving threat.
 You will protect the identity that's killing you.
 Not because you're unaware — because that's what the structure rewards.

-Each simulation compresses consequences.
+Each one of MIFTAN LABS simulations compresses consequences.
 In the real world, structural failure takes years to surface.
 Here, it takes hours.

 KODAK